tobiasvl/tobiasvl.github.io/_drafts/write-an-schip-emulator.md

 tags:
   - CHIP-8
   - Emulation
-published: true
+published: false
 synced: true
 ---
-{::comment}
-#blog/published
-{:/comment}

-A high-level guide to making a CHIP-8 emulator.
+A high-level guide to making a SUPER-CHIP emulator.

 <!--more-->

-Do you want to get into emulator development?
-A common advice is to start out with CHIP-8.
-But how do you do that?
-Why are there so many different specifications?

-This is a guide for you.
-It will tell you how to make a CHIP-8 emulator, but it won't give away the code.
-It will explain what each part should do, and use some pseudocode at times, but the actual implementation will be up to you.
+So you read my guide on how to make a CHIP-8 emulator!
+Good job.
+(If you haven't read it, read it now.
+It's required reading before you read this one.)

+Now what?
+Sure, you could go onto the daunting task of making a Game Boy emulator, or a NES emulator, or perhaps a PS5 emulator.

+But wouldn't it be cool if your CHIP-8 emulator could do a little more than the one billion other CHIP-8 emulators out there?

+This guide will help you extend your CHIP-8 emulator with the SUPER-CHIP extensions, which give you four times the resolution and lets you run a bunch of new games.

 Along the way I'll put tips in green boxes, warnings in orange boxes (things to look out for), and trivia (mostly historical) in blue boxes.
 Like this one: